Republican voters in St. Clair County will see something unusual on the ballot March 20 – two candidates vying for the same judgeship.

 “To some people, I know $200 or $150 is not much,” he said.

-Bankruptcy records show that Hilmes and his wife claimed $202,567.66 in unsecured debt when their petition was filed in April 2010, of which $134,771 was owed to student loan creditors.
+Bankruptcy records show that Hilmes claimed $202,567.66 in unsecured debt when his petition was filed in April 2010, of which $134,771 was owed to student loan creditors.
 An order discharging debt, not including student loans, was entered in October 2010.

 He said a lawsuit filed against him by Access Group Inc., to which bankruptcy records show he owed $59,950, was settled before the scheduled first court date.